LilithPrimary/crud-api/README.md

 **Now you can use scripts:**

+- for development (nodemon and ts-node are used):

 > npm run start:dev

-for development.
-Nodemon and ts-node are used.
+- for production mode (webpack on prod mode is used):

 > npm run start:prod

-for production mode.
-Webpack on prod mode is used.
+- for watching test cases:

 > npm test

-for watching test cases
+- for watching test coverage:

 > npm test:coverage

-for watching test coverage

 ## Implemented endpoint: api/users